cyberpartizan/Discrete-Fourier-transform-visualization/README.md

 # Features
 Control of:
-  - maximum number of cicles on screen
+  - maximum number of cicles on screen (using ↑ and ↓ buttons)
   - drawing speed
   - choosing path from builed in paths
   - choosing path from a txt file